gpaumier/gp2/src/articles/2015-07-21 autistic-wikipedian.rst

 .. _forgotten history: http://www.ted.com/talks/steve_silberman_the_forgotten_history_of_autism

 But still, neurodiversity has a cost.
-Sometimes, you'll be offended; sometimes, you'll be frustrated; and sometimes, you'll think "Wow, I would never have thought of that in a million years".
+Sometimes, you'll be offended; sometimes, you'll be frustrated; and sometimes, you'll think "Wow, I would never have thought of that in a million years."

 As I mentioned earlier, I believe Spock was only able to build those relationships over time because people were aware of his difference, and learned to understand and embrace it.
 Spock also learned a lot from humans along the way.